-Full details on the risks identified, along with steps being taken to mitigate these, is presented in the Corporate Risk Register Report of 20 February 2020, which can be found by following Board report link shown at the end of this report.
+Full details on the risks identified, along with steps being taken to mitigate these were presented in the Corporate Risk Register Report of 26 February 2021, which can be found by following the Board report link shown at the end of this report.

-The first risk noted below is twofold in terms of the restrictions placed on working practices due to the COVID-19 related lockdown announced on 23 March 2020 and the number of running roll appeals lodged as a result of the pandemic.
+The first risk noted below is twofold in terms of the restrictions placed on working practices due to the COVID-19 lockdown announced on 23 March 2020 and the number of running roll appeals lodged as a result of the pandemic in both 2020 and again in 2021.